 Make sure you understand your own needs and the needs of the job.
 Take the time to discuss these difficulties with your family and friends.
 And give it extra consideration if you’re raising a child.

-After examining the hurdles and sharing them with family, talk to truck drivers about their experiences on the road.
+After sharing your concerns with family, talk to truck drivers about their experiences on the road.
 Find a truck stop and treat them to a cup of coffee and a donut.
 Usually, drivers are pretty friendly and enjoy chatting with complete strangers if they have the time.